Twujira/TigistData110/Markdown-Exercise.md

   - Security
       - Grant and Deny Roles
   - Maintenance
-     a.
-Backup and disaster recovery
+     - Backup and disaster recovery
-     b.
-Migration (ETL is one of the ways to complete a migration process)
+     - Migration (ETL is one of the ways to complete a migration process)
 ### What was my next step?
 # Power BI